N0urDEV/NumberSignSwap/README.md

 # NumberSignSwap
-a Python script that checks if two input numbers have the same sign.
-If they do, it swaps their values; otherwise, it calculates their sum and product, storing them in the appropriate variables, and displays the updated values.
+ The "NumberSignSwap" Python script allows the user to input two numbers and checks whether they have the same sign or different signs.
+If the numbers have the same sign, it swaps their values.
+If they have different signs, it computes and stores the sum in the first number and the product in the second number and then displays the updated values of both numbers.
+This script provides a convenient way to manipulate and compare numbers based on their signs.